 In 2014 Blake Kuwahara introduced his very exclusive collection to the world of eyewear.
 An optometrist and a true artist, Blake has reinvented the approach to design.
 Engineering a unique lamination process, these luminescent frames are the combination of an inner silhouette encased in a polished outer shape.
-Sleek, striking and unlike any other eyewear, Blake Kuwahara frames will continue to evolve with the constant flow of creative energy that buzzes around this innovative designer.
+Sleek, striking and unlike any other eyewear.
+To sum it up, Blake Kuwahara frames will continue to evolve with the constant flow of creative energy that buzzes around this innovative designer.

 Barbara McReynolds and Gai Gherardi, lifelong friends and the creative force behind l.a.
 Eyeworks, design eyewear to celebrate the diversity of faces and the uniqueness of individuals.
-The glasses they make are sparks of their imagination.
+Further, the glasses they make are sparks of their imagination.
 Since 1979, Barbara and Gai have been bringing the dreams of l.a.
 Eyeworks frames into being.
 To sum it up, this brand is all about being you inside and out.

 Steeped in the design tradition of discreet, classic elegance, founder Poul-Jørn Lindberg aims to provide a variety of styles for the minimalist at heart.
 With exclusive materials like titanium, acetate, gold, platinum, diamonds and natural animal horn (ethically sourced), this vast collection is pure, sleek and elegant.
 Opening his doors in 1984, Lindberg has since created many award-winning designs and technological advancements in the industry.

 Founded in 1967 by Mitsuhiro Matsuda in Tokyo, the Matsuda Brand quickly became one of the most celebrated Japanese fashion houses.
 The creations are famous for looking to the past for Inspiration, while staying current, and of the moment.
 In a word: Timeless.
 All of their eyewear is painstakingly crafted by hand in the artisanal eyewear workshops of Japan, and each Matsuda creation represents over 45 years of design history and heritage.
-Only the finest materials are used in each creation.
+To add, only the finest materials are used in each creation.
 These materials include celluloid acetate, titanium, sterling silver, 18K solid gold, and 22.5K gold plating.

 Constantly innovating, the Mykita Haus represents quality craftsmanship, patented screwless hinge designs and an edgy minimalistic aesthetic.
 Founded in 2003, Mykita has been winning international design awards and establishing themselves as a respected luxury eyewear brand with a distinctive look.
-Their main collections showcase light and flexible models built with stainless steel.
+In addition, their main collections showcase light and flexible models built with stainless steel.
 To conclude, Mykita is a go-to ultra-light frame.

 Inspired by life in the Tyrolean mountains, this family-run company stacked with engineers and designers introduced their first wooden frames in 2009.
 Their first release won them a prestigious award and now they are making eyewear using 20 different kinds of wood with no metal components.
-Rolf prides themselves on not being trendy, but trend-setting by using sustainable natural materials to produce technologically advanced frames.
-These luxury wooden frames are the epitome of quality and craftsmanship.
+Rolf has recently added a plant-based 3D-Printed collection to their family of frames, keeping in line with their focus on sustainability and natural materials.

 Inspired by coastal Californian landscapes and a fascination with nature, Salt frames are classically beautiful and simply cool.
 Handcrafted in Japan, their super smooth acetates and strong titanium pieces are as much renowned for their comfort as they are for their style.
 Exhibiting a humble and quiet confidence, these sought-after frames have been supporting independence and progressive style since 2007.

 In 1989, opticians Wim Somers and Patrick Hoet introduced their very own collection of frames.
 Today Theo is a respected brand and recognized worldwide for their artistic shapes and fearless use of vibrant colour.
-This family run business is now led by Wim Somers as the exclusive designer, but they often collaborate with other reputable designers to launch fun and eclectic mini-collections.
+To add, this family run business is now led by Wim Somers as the exclusive designer.
+However, they often collaborate with other reputable designers to launch fun and eclectic mini-collections.

 Our opticians and eyewear consultants are trained to help you select the best and most appropriate frames and lenses for your needs.